Beach Haven, New Jersey

-Beach Haven is a borough in Ocean County, New Jersey located on Long Beach Island (LBI) and bordering the Atlantic Ocean.
-As of the 2010 United States Census, the borough's population was 1,170, reflecting a decline of 108 (−8.5%) from the 1,278 counted in the 2000 Census, which had in turn declined by 197 (−13.4%) from the 1,475 counted in the 1990 Census.
+Beach Haven is a borough situated on the Jersey Shore in southern Ocean County, in the U.S. state of New Jersey.
+The borough is located on Long Beach Island (LBI) and borders the Atlantic Ocean.
+As of the 2020 United States census, the borough's population was 1,027, a decrease of 143 (−12.2%) from the 2010 census count of 1,170, which in turn reflected a decline of 108 (−8.5%) from the 1,278 counted in the 2000 census.

 Beach Haven was incorporated as a Borough by an act of the New Jersey Legislature on November 11, 1890, from portions of Eagleswood Township, based on the results of a referendum held five days earlier.

 History

 Beach Haven, known as the "Queen City," is a late 19th-century beachfront resort originally established in 1873 to house wealthy summer residents from Philadelphia.
 Although some of the major structures, including several hotels and a boardwalk, were lost to storms in the 1940s including the Great Atlantic Hurricane of 1944, a large portion of the town retains its Victorian and Edwardian character.
 The Beach Haven Historic District listed in the New Jersey and the National Register of Historic Places in the early 1980s, encompasses the most intact buildings at the core of the resort.

 The first incident in the Jersey Shore shark attacks of 1916 took place at the east end of Engleside Avenue.
 The ensuing series of attacks along the Jersey Shore became the basis for the book Jaws, by Peter Benchley.